Chart Color Schemes

 The level of general health in Ivanhoe is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Ivanhoe shows superior health outcomes for both younger and older populations, with low prevalence rates for common conditions.
-Approximately 78% of its total population of 10,223 have private health cover, higher than Greater Melbourne's 60.3%.
-Nationally, the average is 55.3%.
+Ivanhoe shows superior health outcomes for both younger and older age groups, with low prevalence rates for common health conditions.
+The area has a notably high private health cover rate of approximately 78% (10,223 people), which is higher than Greater Melbourne's 60.3%.
+Nationally, the average stands at 55.3%.

-Mental health issues affect 8.1%, and asthma impacts 7.0% of residents in Ivanhoe, with 71.2% reporting no medical ailments, compared to 69.3% across Greater Melbourne.
-The area has 20.6% seniors aged 65 and over (2,719 people).
-Health outcomes among seniors align closely with the general population's health profile.
+Mental health issues and asthma are the most prevalent medical conditions in Ivanhoe, affecting 8.1% and 7.0% of residents respectively.
+A total of 71.2% of residents report no medical ailments, compared to 69.3% across Greater Melbourne.
+The area has a senior population (aged 65 and over) of 20.6%, comprising 2,719 people.
+Health outcomes among seniors align closely with the general population's health profile in Ivanhoe.

 Frequently Asked Questions - Health